Recession-proof business: what works and how to prepare

 No business is completely recession-proof, but strategic preparation can help you weather the cycle.
 Cowling notes exporters are often protected because they spread their risk across multiple economies.

-For other businesses, it's a matter of going through the cycle with the right strategies in place.
-Our experts explain how to prepare, even when juggling inflation and a tight employment market.
+For other businesses, it is a matter of going through the cycle with the right strategies in place.
+Here is how financial experts recommend you prepare, even when juggling inflation and a tight employment market.

 A sales downturn happens when customers stop buying as much.
-They also become more cost-conscious with the purchases they make, which can work against small businesses.
+They also become more cost-conscious with the purchases they do make, which can work against small businesses that compete on service rather than price.

 "COVID-19 reintroduced people to small businesses but it might have been short lived," observes Cowling.
 "Customers are drifting back to the big chains that can offer lower prices."